British Culture and Traditions

 Churchill’s “V for Victory” hand gesture became an iconic symbol of British resistance during the war.
 Despite facing criticism for some of his policies, Churchill is generally regarded as one of the greatest Britons in history.
 His legacy continues to influence British politics and international relations to this day.

-Back
+Back to top

 Text 5